 We absolutely agree.
 Dead archives are still there and we completely see the need for the archive to be monetized, which is best done by being able to search the metadata of your archive, and being able to access your content in a reasonable timeframe.
 The most efficient and effective ones deploy MAM and spinning disks with either 100% on-prem or a mix of on-prem and cloud.
 We help users deal with these increased costs due to our great affordable price point for spinning disk archives, very high-density rack mount chassis which lower power and cooling requirements and save real estate.
 Scale Logic has the ability to fit in 1.5PB of storage in a 8U density.
 Scale Logic also offers complete interoperability with multiple MAM partners via our global file system.
 COVID-19 has impacted a number of users to create an online archive, which removed their direct involvement from a human involvement standpoint.
 No longer did these companies have someone available to “fetch a tape;” instead, they had to relocate their archives.

 We have seen the adoption of cloud focusing on collaborative workflows but is the cost of moving content in and out of the cloud hindering adoption?
-Do you see this reported barrier diminishing in the near future – or will on-premise storage continue to be a better economic and/or operational proposition in some (or indeed, many) applications?
+Do you see this reported barrier diminishing in the near future – or will on-premise storage continues to be a better economic and/or operational proposition in some (or indeed, many) applications?

 The cost of collaborative workflows in the cloud is hindering adoption and will continue to do so.
 In-and-out fees are the main concern, and tracking the costs is also an issue.
 To effectively contain these two main concerns, companies must adopt a proxy workflow or a complete 100% cloud solution that aims to limit the back-and-forth of data movement.
 Scale Logic continues to look at the value of all our solutions—including our Remote Access Portal (RAP) economical shared storage and archive solutions—to continue to pay for themselves within three years’ time and, in some cases, a lot sooner.
 Investment and ROI continually plays into our product development.
 No longer does shared storage have to be in the same building as you.